HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/extending/services/example_service.rst

-The port in the main function needs to be adjusted as necessary and all the services work should go either into the Service class, or should be called from there.
+The port in the main function needs to be adjusted as necessary and all the services work should go either into the Service class or should be called from there.

 .. warning::